eniac/mu2sls/README.md

 ### Calls to external Services

+#### Thrift calls (Exactly-Once)

 We could handle calls through Thrift differently than the rest, since we can compile both the caller's and the callee's Thrift to add a layer to ensure idempotence.
 Essentially, thrift requests will be orchestrated like Beldi calls.
+This means that the client will perform a Beldi-invoke.

+__Note:__ Since Beldi logs invocations using a callback (to ensure that the caller has the result before the calle marks itself as done), we need to ensure that this is possible using the communication that is offered by Thrift.

+#### Rest of external services (at-least once)

 For the rest fo the calls we should probably assume that they are idempotent, i.e., given the same inputs, the service state will be unaffected, therefore that we can perform them more than once without caring.
 Even if we interpose on the sender side of the request (through Beldi), it seems that exactly once cannot be guaranteed for external services, since network might fail/nodes might crash and therefore a request might need to be resent even if it has already been processed.

 ### Data Objects